The Math to 100%: Using Scenario Modeling to Map Your Path to P&T

 Your decision letter gives you a rounded score (e.g., 90%).
 However, your **raw score** could be anywhere from 85% to 94%.

-* **Secondary Conditions:** These are conditions caused by your service-connected disabilities.
+* **Secondary Conditions:** These are medical issues clinically caused or aggravated by your service-connected disabilities.
 For example, medication for service-connected back pain might cause GERD (Gastroesophageal Reflux Disease).

-Tool: How to Use the VA Disability Calculator to Model Your Scenarios
+Tool: How to Use the VA Disability Calculator to Understand Your Combined Rating

 100% Scheduler One single condition rated at 100% (e.g., active cancer, severe PTSD, double amputation).
-No Limit Veterans with one catastrophic disability.
+No Limit Severity of a single disability.

 Deep Dive: TDIU vs. 100% P&T: What’s the Difference?